tyagi-prashant/buildout.coredev/docs/deprecation.rst

 Help Programmers, No annoyance
 ------------------------------

-Deprecation has to support the consumers (programmers) of the code.
+Deprecation has to support the consumers of the code - the programmers using it.
 From their point of view Plone core code is an API to them.
 Any change is annoying anyway, but the experience can be reduced if deprecation warning helps them.